Adult Programs and Special Events

 guests enjoy beer, wine and light bites.
 Prize for best costume.
 Paid

-reservations must be made in advance at the Library or on Library
+reservations must be made in advance at the Library or

-website.
+online.
 Deadline for reservations: October 13.

 Jay Prince & Friends (with

 Admission: $30 person general seating/$60 person table seating

 Jay Prince brings an

 all-star lineup of musicians for an amazing evening of funky jazz, blues

 and music for the soul!
 Musicians include Bill Heller,